-As of the Cut-Off Date, approximately 62.1% of the Mortgage Loans by aggregate Cut-Off Date Balance (approximately 59.9% for Pool 1 and approximately 64.0% for Pool 2) are secured by mortgaged properties located in California.
+As of the Cut-Off Date, approximately 74.5% of the Mortgage Loans by aggregate Cut-Off Date Balance (approximately 72.6% of the Pool 1 Loans and approximately 80.7% of the Pool 2 Loans) are secured by mortgaged properties located in California.
 If the regional economy or housing market weakens in California or any other state or region having a significant concentration of mortgaged properties underlying the Mortgage Loans, the Mortgage Loans may experience higher rates of Realized Losses, which could result in higher prepayments or losses, absent the Guarantee, on the Offered Certificates.
-Further, there can be no assurance that the five-year drought in California will not affect mortgagors and mortgaged properties with respect to the Mortgage Loans.
+Further, there can be no assurance that the five-year drought in California will not affect mortgagors and mortgaged properties with respect to the

+Mortgage Loans.
 In addition to California, states in the Gulf coast region and southeastern and northeastern Atlantic coast, the New England area, Oklahoma, Colorado and other regions have experienced natural disasters, including earthquakes, fires, floods, tornadoes and hurricanes, which may adversely affect mortgagors and mortgaged properties.
 Any concentration of mortgaged properties in a state or region may present unique risk considerations.
 No assurance can be given as to the effect of natural disasters on delinquencies and losses on any of the Mortgage Loans secured by the mortgaged properties that might be damaged by such natural disasters or on any other Mortgage Loans.
 In the event of a natural disaster we may offer relief, such as a deferral of a payment or permanent modification of the terms of a mortgage loan, to affected mortgagors.